rancher/docs/content/k3s/latest/en/configuration/_index.md

 Node Labels and Taints
 ----------------------

-k3s server and agent can be configured with options `--node-label` and `--node-taint` which adds set of Labels and Taints to kubelet, the two options only adds labels/taints at registration time, so they can only be added once and not changed after that, an example to add new label is:
+k3s agents can be configured with options `--node-label` and `--node-taint` which adds set of Labels and Taints to kubelet, the two options only adds labels/taints at registration time, so they can only be added once and not changed after that, an example of options to add new label is:
 ```
-k3s server \
      --node-label foo=bar \
      --node-label hello=world \
      --node-taint key1=value1:NoExecute